RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 255.255.255.255/32 link#6             UCS            en0
 ```

-When running `aws s3 ls` with no default profile set we can see that the OS attempts to look for the IMDS server on the local network.
+This means when I am running `aws s3 ls` with no default profile set we can see that the OS attempts to look for the IMDS server on the local network.

 ```